December 28. Kazinform's timeline of major events

 EVENTS

-1972 - Medeu high-mountain skating rink is put into service in Almaty city (formerly – Alma-Ata).
-At that time, it is one of the largest artificial unroofed ice rinks in the world located at the height of 1691,2m above the sea level.
-It boasts an area of 10,5 thousand square meters.
+1972 - Medeu high-mountain skating rink was brought into service in Alma-Ata (now Almaty).
+At that time, it was one of the largest artificial unroofed ice rinks in the world.

-1992 - The inauguration ceremony of the Embassy of Pakistan in Kazakhstan is held in Almaty city.
+1992 - The grand opening ceremony of the Embassy of Pakistan in Kazakhstan takes places in Almaty.

-1994 – The first passenger train ‘Bayanaul’ consisting of 19 carriages travels from Pavlodar to Almaty.

-1998 – First President of the Republic of Kazakhstan-Elbasy Nursultan Nazarbayev is awarded the Prize «For the Contribution to the Development of Relations between the Peoples of the Turkic World» dated to the 75th Anniversary of the Republic of Turkey.
+1998 - President of the Republic of Kazakhstan Nursultan Nazarbayev was awarded the Prize «For the Contribution to the Development of Relations between the Peoples of the Turkic World» timed to the 75th Anniversary of the Republic of Turkey.

-2000 – The International Writing Community Literary Fund honors outstanding Soviet and Kazakh writer Abdizhamil Nurpeisov with the Award «For Purity and Credibility of Talent».
-The awarding ceremony takes place In Moscow.
+2000 – In Moscow the International Writing Community Literary Fund presents Abdizhamil Nurpeisov Abdizhamil Nurpeisov, a renowned Soviet and Kazakh writer, with the Award «For Purity and Credibility of Talent».

-2010 – The Law «On the status of Nazarbayev University, Nazarbayev Intellectual Schools, and Nazarbayev Foundation» is adopted.
+2010 – The Law on the status of Nazarbayev University, Nazarbayev Intellectual Schools, and Nazarbayev Foundation was adopted.

-2012 – The 11 millionth citizen of Kazakhstan Mukhtar Abdrakhim is born in South Kazakhstan region.

-2015 - American bloggers include the Turgay geoglyphs discovered in the Turgay trough by explorer from Kostanay Dmitry Dei into the Top 10 Stunning Discoveries of the Year.
+2015 - American bloggers included the Turgay geoglyphs discovered in the Turgay Trough by Dmitriy Dey, an explorer from Kostanay, to the top 10 stunning discoveries of the year.

-2017 – ‘The Anthology of Kazakh Akyns (Poets)’ book is published in the Azerbaijani language.
+2017 - «The Anthology of Kazakh Akyns (Poets)» book was published in the Azerbaijani language.

-2018 – The World Congress of Turkic Peoples awards the Al-Farabi Kazakh National University the title of «Best University of the Turkic world» and honors its rector Galym Mutanov with a gold medal of this international organization.
+2018 – The World Congress of Turkic Peoples awarded the Kazakh National University named after al-Farabi the title of «Best University of the Turkic world» and awarded the rector Academician Galym Mutanov a gold medal of this international organization.